top of page

 Makinley and Professor.jpg

-Professor Avril with his grandson Mackinley
+Professor Avril with his grandson Mickenley

 On December 1st 2014, Professor Avril succumbed to a fever and died.
 The following summer, after a period of mourning, the HMFP staff spent several weeks training in private with Professor Avril's sons Roland, Jean-Paul and Fredo, and came up with a cooperative plan for continuing our annual training programs each summer.
 Since that time, the Avril brothers have continued to grow into accomplished masters in their own right, each preserving and refining a particular aspect of their father's fencing style.
 While Roland is a motorcycle taxi driver, Jean-Paul a painter, and Fredo a journeyman mason – and all three brothers work the family agricultural land for food – our project helps them provide their family with additional resources to get through harder times.
 Together, we continue the work of perpetuating the Avril family and its traditional method of martial-arts training for future generations.